 Attendance of every child is monitored on a daily basis.
 Lateness and absence are recorded.
 Good attendance is actively encouraged throughout the school and rewarded on a termly basis as is improving attendance.
 Parents are contacted regarding attendance and or lateness if necessary.
-Families who struggle with attendance and lateness will be asked to meet with the Head Teacher a plan a way to improve attendance and lateness.
+Families who struggle with attendance and lateness will be asked to meet with the Assistant Head or Head Teacher to plan a way to improve attendance and lateness.